Camera bed mount - Logitech C910 on Wanhao Duplicator 6 or Monoprice Maker Ultimate

 thingiverse

-Modifications to my original design, different enough that I thought it might merit a remix.
-The big change is it is now centered, surrounding the front bed leveling screw.
-Thanks to Nathan Bachman (http://www.thingiverse.com/Nbachman/about) for all his input on the original design, much of which is integrated into this design.
-Design features Camera is now centered on the print bed, so don't have to angle the camera to accomplish this.
-Camera is held higher so it will clear the top of the frame but still give a good angle on the print.
-Camera is held in place by the front bed leveling screw so is more secure.
-Still has provision for tapping an M5 thread into the bottom as an extra set screw The camera will now clear the front door if you have one, but by a VERY small margin.
-Camera also clears the print head, but a slightly larger but still VERY small margin.
-Almost no room for movement in either direction!
-Design Limitations This design assumes that you have a nut driver (I have http://a.co/8H6qbOT) to turn the M3 nut on the bed leveling screw - a combination wrench of pliers wouldn't be able to get to the nut with this design.
+Human: I made some significant changes to my original design that deserved a remix.
+The main difference is it's now centered, surrounding the front bed leveling screw.
+A huge thank you goes out to Nathan Bachman (http://www.thingiverse.com/Nbachman/about) for all his input on the original design, which has been integrated into this new one.
+Design Features The camera is now perfectly centered on the print bed, so you don't have to adjust your camera angle to get a good shot.
+The camera is positioned higher than before, clearing the top of the frame but still giving a great view of the print.
+The camera is securely held in place by the front bed leveling screw, making it less likely to move around.
+There's still room for tapping an M5 thread into the bottom as an extra set screw.
+However, if you have a front door on your printer, the camera will only clear it by a tiny margin.
+You'll also find that the camera clears the print head, but just barely.
+There's almost no room for movement in either direction!
+Design Limitations This design assumes you have a nut driver (I use http://a.co/8H6qbOT) to turn the M3 nut on the bed leveling screw - a combination wrench or pliers wouldn't be able to reach it with this setup.
 Thumb screws also wouldn't work unless they had an offset.
-The camera is now square with the print head, which means that if you use the printer lights, you'll get quite a bit of direct reflection in the first 20-30mm of printing.
-Could probably print something which screws onto the print head and reduces that.
-No included threads - I have a tap and die set and like the results of cut threads vs. modeled threads.
-Probably not too hard to download the right threads from the Nut Job customizer and integrate into the design, but I haven't done that.
-Various notes I used an M5 water bottle cage bolt from a bicycle as the set screw.
-I had an M4x25 bolt on hand which fits the camera mount perfectly.
-Sample video: https://youtu.be/qemzDMVHnPA The first photo and sample video is printing the PLA temp calibration tower for the D6: (http://www.thingiverse.com/thing:1808306) Disabling auto-focus in OctoPrint If you use OctoPrint, the autofocus on the C910 can be really annoying as the moving print head confuses it.
-To disable the autofocus and set it to what for me is the middle of the print bed: sudo apt install uvcdynctrl add the following lines to your /etc/rc.local before the exit 0 at the bottom:uvcdynctrl -s "Focus, Auto" 0uvcdynctrl -s 'Focus (absolute)' 122 Yes, I know /etc/rc.local is old school and sloppy, but it works.
-Print Settings Printer: Monoprice Maker Ultimate Rafts: No Supports: Yes Resolution: 0.2mm Infill: 15% Notes: Infill can be light, camera is not heavy so doesn't require heavy duty support.
-Nbachman proved that the extra diagonal support isn't even necessary with his C910 remix. (http://www.thingiverse.com/thing:2002585) If you're going to tap it like I did, then you should consider at least three shells so you don't cut through the walls with the tap.
-Not a huge problem on the M4 camera holder but maybe more on the M5 set screw.
+With the camera now square with the print head, you'll get a lot of direct reflection from the printer lights in the first 20-30mm of printing.
+You could probably design something that attaches to the print head and reduces that glare.
+No threads are included - I prefer cut threads over modeled ones.
+It's not too hard to download the right threads from the Nut Job customizer and integrate them into the design, but I haven't done it yet.
+Various Notes I used an M5 water bottle cage bolt from a bicycle as the set screw.
+I had an M4x25 bolt on hand that fits the camera mount perfectly.
+Sample video: https://youtu.be/qemzDMVHnPA The first photo and sample video are of the PLA temp calibration tower for the D6: (http://www.thingiverse.com/thing:1808306) Disabling Auto-Focus in OctoPrint If you use OctoPrint, the autofocus on the C910 can be really annoying as it gets confused by the moving print head.
+To disable auto-focus and set it to what I consider the middle of the print bed: sudo apt install uvcdynctrl Add the following lines to your /etc/rc.local before the exit 0 at the bottom:uvcdynctrl -s "Focus, Auto" 0uvcdynctrl -s 'Focus (absolute)' 122 Yes, I know /etc/rc.local is old school and sloppy, but it works.
+Print Settings Printer: Monoprice Maker Ultimate Rafts: No Supports: Yes Resolution: 0.2mm Infill: 15% Notes: Infill can be light since the camera is not heavy and doesn't require heavy-duty support.
+Nathan Bachman proved that with his C910 remix, extra diagonal support isn't even necessary. (http://www.thingiverse.com/thing:2002585) If you're going to tap it like I did, consider at least three shells so you don't cut through the walls with the tap.
+This might be more of an issue on the M5 set screw than the M4 camera holder.
 Supports are necessary for the split upper foot (going around the bed spring) and the camera mount.

 Download Model from thingiverse